Sydnee Washington: Career

 In 2021 she started the podcast Hobby Hunter, featuring guests including Caleb Hearon and Shelby Wolstein, who discuss "the hobbies that have brought them joy over the years."
+It has since ended.

+In 2024, Sydnee and Marie reunited for the podcast Mess on the Big Money Players Network.

 Personal life

 Washington was born in Brooklyn, where she currently resides.
 She spent her childhood in Oakland and moved back to Brooklyn when she was 13.
+Washington graduated from Clark University.

 Washington is a lesbian and began to identify as such during adulthood.
 She remarked that many people are skeptical of her sexuality due to her femme presentation.
 About Hollywood she told Paper: "At least they know what a gay male actor is supposed to be...For somebody like me, they're like, 'Gay isn't believable, you have rhinestones on.'"